Tim Bailey Sculpture in Eleanor Tinsley Park Houston

-This Cor-Ten steel sculpture is titled “Shady Grove” and it is situated in a grove of surrounding trees including Southern Magnolia Trees among other types.
+This Cor-Ten steel sculpture is titled “Shady Grove.”
+It sits in a grove of surrounding trees including Southern Magnolia Trees among other types.
 Iris were about to bloom the year I took these photos.

 Interestingly Tim Bailey is not only an artist but also a blacksmith.
 He gets to combine business with pleasure that way.
 I use the word “pleasure” because it is always gratifying when art is created to the satisfaction of the artist.

 In reading his bio, he is also a certified welding inspector.
 In the past, he taught sculpture classes at North Harris County Community College.

 I did not realize until recently that this sculpture was dedicated to honoring victims of crime.
 Pavers in the ground depict service organizations committed to helping those local crime victims.
 Steel, as a medium symbolically suggests toughness and resistance to whatever may occur in life.